 BIO

-Behar has exhibited at national and international galleries including a pop-up exhibition at the Museum of Fine Arts (Boston, MA), and solo exhibitions with Kniznick Gallery (Waltham, MA), The Griffin Museum of Photography (Winchester, MA), Workspace Gallery (Lincoln, NE) and Concord Free Public Library (Concord, MA) where she was an Artist in Residence.
-This experience allowed her to tailor the exhibit to the venue and teach photography workshops for young adults.
-Her group exhibitions include the Rhode Island Center for Photographic Arts (Providence, RI), Photographic Resource Center (Cambridge, MA), Woodmere Museum (Philadelphia, PA), and FotoNostrum Gallery (Barcelona, Spain).
-Behar’s work has been featured in A Photo Editor, Float Photo Magazine, Fraction Magazine, The Boston Globe, Jewish Boston and What Will You Remember?.
+Behar has exhibited her work nationally and internationally, including solo exhibitions at the Museum of Fine Arts (Boston, MA), Kniznick Gallery (Waltham, MA), The Griffin Museum of Photography (Winchester, MA), Workspace Gallery (Lincoln, NE), and Concord Free Public Library (Concord, MA).
+Her work has been featured in prominent publications such as A Photo Editor, Float Photo Magazine, Fraction Magazine, The Boston Globe, Jewish Boston, and What Will You Remember?, and Lilith magazine.

-Behar has received multiple acknowledgements for her work including being a Photolucida Critical Mass top 200 finalist (2020), a finalist for the Griffin Museum of Photography John Chervinsky Emerging Photographer Scholarship (2020), and was an awardee with the 16th Annual Julia Margaret Cameron Award for Women Photographers (2021).
-Behar’s most recent honors include a Concord Cultural Council Grant (2022), and a Combined Jewish Philanthropies Grant (2023).
-She is currently a Visiting Scholar at Brandeis University’s Women’s Studies Research Center (Fall 2023 – Summer 2025) where she conducts research in order to develop her photography portfolios.
+She has received numerous accolades, including being a Photolucida Critical Mass Top 200 finalist (2020), a finalist for the Griffin Museum of Photography John Chervinsky Emerging Photographer Scholarship (2020), and an awardee of the 16th Annual Julia Margaret Cameron Award for Women Photographers (2021).
+Her recent honors include the 2025 Isaac Anolic Jewish Book Arts Award, a Concord Cultural Council Grant (2022) and a Combined Jewish Philanthropies Grant (2023).
+She is currently a Visiting Scholar at Brandeis University’s Women’s Studies Research Center, where she is conducting research to further develop her photographic portfolios.